carrieamy/docs/javascript-module-integration-guide.md

 **NOTE**

-If for some reason something is not working or these instructions are not sufficient to get the module running on your website, absolutely feel free to email us at support@findmine.us so we can help.
+If for some reason something is not working or these instructions are not sufficient to get the module running on your website, absolutely feel free to email us at support@findmine.com so we can help.